 Southern California is the idyllic beach wedding sort of place.
 There are miles of beaches in Los Angeles County extending from Malibu all the way down to Long Beach and in Orange County, from Seal Beach to San Clemente.
 I have been the officiant at many beach weddings and offer various pieces of advice that will make your beach wedding experience more enjoyable and less stressful.
 If you are considering beach weddings in Southern California consider this:

 Crowds: All Southern California beaches can be very busy so it is important that you pick the right beach and the right time of day.
 As a general rule, the hours between mid-day and late afternoon are the most crowded and the hottest.
 If you plan your wedding in the morning or in the hours before sunset you will have the beach much more to yourselves and your guests will be much more confortable.
+Or…consider having your beach wedding during the weekday.

 Flowers: Flowers always add to the beauty of a wedding.
 However, if you plan to be married on the beach it is important that you use natural flowers.
 Synthetic flowers are not welcome on the beach because they do not naturally decompose and, instead, remain as trash on the beach and in the ocean.
 Synthetic flower petals are particularly undesirable because they tend to scatter in the breeze and are much harder to clean up after a wedding ceremony.
 So make sure that your flower girl is scattering beautiful and real flower petals.
 Your ceremony will look even more beautiful and you will not be fined by the beach authority on your wedding day.

 No Alcohol: Southern California Beaches, particularly those in Los Angeles County, strictly forbid alcohol.
 Some couples have slyly sipped a celebratory bottle of champagne but even champagne can result in a citation that dampens your wedding day, and you’ll end up watching the beach authority pour your expensive bottle in the sand.
+If you really need a celebratory drink, consider heading over to one of the dotted restaurants on the coast.

 Hot Sand: Please keep in mind that the white sands of a Los Angeles beach can get very hot as it bakes in the sun.
 This can take the fun out of barefoot ceremony as you step into the blistering sand.
 At the very least, make sure that everyone brings thongs so that your wedding will be a celebration and not a trauma to their feet.